Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Description: To support the annual Feast of Sto Niño in Cebu City, Philippines, which has become a significant cultural event for Filipino Catholics in Australia.

-NOTE: If other Filipino members in other Christian denomination got activities this month, please let the officers know so we can support you too.
+NOTE: If other Filipino members in other Christian denominations got activities this month, please let the officers know so we can support you too.

 Oras: 2pm - 6pm